brillout/goldpage/docs/readme.template.md

 `renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).
 `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
 These three flags allow you to get any app type.
-For example, to add SSR to your page, you set `renderToDom: true` and `renderToHtml: true`, and to get an MPA you set `renderToDom: true` and `renderToHtml: false`..

-For example, there is a technique called "SSR" that allows search engines successfully crawl the content of your pages.
+For example, let's consider the technique called "SSR", which is a technique that allows search engines to successfully crawl the content of your pages.
-The best way to know if you need SSR is to try it out.
+The best way to know Whether you need SSR is to try it out.
+With Goldpage, you can add SSR to one of your page by setting `renderToHtml: true` to its page config and then test if SSR works out for that page.
+If it does, then you can progressively add SSR to your other pages.

+You cannot easily do that with other tools.
 (for example from create-react-app to Next.js).
-You cannot easily jusdo that with other tools.
 But with Goldpage you can.
-You can add SSR to one of your page by setting `renderToHtml: true` to the page config and then test how SSR works out for that page.
-If it does, you can then add SSR to your other pages.

 With Goldpage you can add SSR a one of your page and see if it works out for you.
 If it does you can add SSR to your other pages and